Is It Your Master or Your Slave?

 Galatians 5:16, KJV This I say then, Walk in the Spirit, and ye shall not fulfil the lust of the flesh.

-• A spiritual walk tends to give you the victory over your carnal nature.
+- • A spiritual walk tends to give you the victory over your carnal nature.
 Prayer, Bible study, worship, church attendance, and similar spiritual exercises strengthen you within to overcome the world, the flesh, and the devil.
+Ongoing spiritual growth will increasingly fortify you against temptations from within and without.

 Matthew 26:41 “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the flesh is weak.”